Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 a frozen sculpture of ice on a brook with a leaf on top and snow in the foreground.

-I especially love the early sunrise over the etchings creating a beautiful winter scape on glass and the ice formations on the brook on which I am blessed to live.
-It’s mystifying how portions of the moving water become frozen in time while the remaining water runs through the magnificent sculptures of ice.
+I especially love the early sunrise over the etchings, creating a beautiful winter-scape on glass and the ice formations on the brook on which I am blessed to live.
+It’s mystifying how portions of the moving water freeze in time while the remaining water runs through the magnificent ice sculptures.

 crystals on a window that look like snow flakes with the sun rising in the background.